James LaBrie: Dream Theater

-In 1990, LaBrie learned that American progressive metal band Dream Theater was looking for a new singer, so he submitted a tape and was quickly flown to New York for a full audition.
-The tryout went well, and he was chosen ahead of 200 other hopefuls to fill the full-time vocalist position in that band.
+In 1990, LaBrie learned that American progressive metal band Dream Theater was looking for a new singer, so he submitted a tape featuring a Winter Rose live recording.
+Just days before committing to another singer, Dream Theater received the tape and were so taken by LaBrie's voice and look that he was immediately flown to Long Island, New York for an audition.
+The tryout went well, and he was chosen ahead of 200 other hopefuls to fill the band's full-time vocalist position.
+LaBrie also joined the band on the condition that he stay living in Canada where he is close to family and friends.
+LaBrie dropped his first name upon joining Dream Theater to avoid any mix-ups with Kevin Moore, as two Johns in the band (John Petrucci and John Myung) was already confusing enough.

-LaBrie has since had a significant impact on the vocal melodies on each Dream Theater album, but until recently has had little input on the instrumentation of Dream Theater's music; 2011's A Dramatic Turn of Events features LaBrie in the music credits on three songs.
-To date he has written or co-written lyrics for at least one song on ten of the fifteen albums Dream Theater has released with him in the band, Images and Words, Black Clouds & Silver Linings, Dream Theater and The Astonishing containing none of them.
+LaBrie has since had a significant impact on the vocal melodies on each Dream Theater album, but had little input on the instrumentation of Dream Theater's music until 2011's A Dramatic Turn of Events which features LaBrie in the music credits on three songs.
+To date he has written or co-written lyrics for at least one song on eleven of the sixteen albums Dream Theater has released with him in the band, Images and Words, Black Clouds & Silver Linings, Dream Theater and The Astonishing containing none of them.

-Asked by Prog-Sphere.com what is his favorite Dream Theater song to play live, James says "The favorite song for me is Scarred, I love performing that live.
-And... well, Octavarium, that whole freakin’ thing."
+Asked by Prog-Sphere.com what is his favourite Dream Theater song to play live, James says "The favorite song for me is Scarred, I love performing that live.
+And... well, Octavarium, that whole freakin' thing."